2.1. Cool Tools#

 !radon cc example.py

 2.1.32.
-Better Alternative to requests#
+Better Alternative to requests

-Want a better alternative to requests?
+Want a better alternative to requests

-Use httpx for Python.
+Use httpx

-httpx is a modern alternative to requests to make HTTP requests (while having a similar API).
+to make HTTP requests (while having a similar API).

-One of the main advantages is it supports asynchronous requests (while requests doesn’t).
+One of the main advantages is it supports asynchronous requests (while requests

 This can lead to performance improvements when dealing with multiple endpoints concurrently.